Trigger-FK/topology-estimation-mcp/README.md

 ## Description
 ### DataGenerate.m
 MATLAB code for generating data of consensus networks that include probabilistic noise.
-To solve the stochastic differential equation, the Euler-Maruyama sheme is implemented.
+To solve the stochastic differential equation, the Euler-Maruyama scheme is implemented.

 The generated data is stored in `Data/<sample_duration>.mat`